soobakjonmat/Python-Binance-Trade-Assister/README.md

 ## Assumptions
 - The user's assets are contained only in Spot and Margin Accounts.

+## Information
-- The user only uses one type of fiat currency
+- The base fiat currency used in Record.xlsx is BUSD

 ### Commands
 - b - Buy